 I suggest that my clients get a food sensitivity test, which test for what's triggering the cascade of unwell symptoms.

 The other thing you can do is an elimination diet.
 If you suspect that you may have a sensitivity to nuts, what you do is take them out of your diet for four months.
 Four months sounds like a long time, and it is.
-When you eat a particular food, the antibodies formed from eating that food are still in that food.
+When you eat a particular food, the antibodies formed from eating that food remain in your bloodstream ready to attack the food, which is considered a foreign invader..
 These antibodies have a half-life of 21-20 days.
 (So after 20 days of not eating that food, you have half the antibodies.
 In another 20 days you have a quarter of the antibodies.)
-It takes a long time to flush that food completely from your system.
+It takes a long time to reduce the antibodies from your bloodstream and immune system.

 A lot of people will cut a food for only a few weeks and think, "I'm not feeling better, so it must be something else."
 When in reality, it maybe that your body is still having some residual effects from the initial time you ate the food.

 This ensures that when you reintroduce the food back into your diet, three times a day, your body is pure.
 Your body forgets whatever it was that it reacted to, This allows you to truly see if your body has a reaction to the food you reintroduce.

 Whether you're navigating a new allergy, or struggling to find out if you have a sensitivity, I'm here to help.
 I'd love to connect and help you get at the root causes of your symptoms so that you can life your best and fullest life possible.